cham11ng/sbadmin-laravel/readme.md

 # SB Admin for Laravel 5.6
-This project is based on Admin Bootstrap Theme SB Admin.
-Every structure of SB Admin design is divided in compoments and slots.
+This project is based on SB Admin Bootstrap Theme.
+Every structure of SB Admin design is divided into components and slots.

 ## Requirements
 This admin template uses the [Laravel](https://laravel.com/ "Laravel") framework.